Maine State Library Computer Use and Internet Safety Policy

 - Patrons may save to their own memory sticks (the Library is not responsible for loss or damage).

 - The user is responsible for any damage resulting from connection of users' personal computer equipment or peripherals to MSL computers.

 - Privacy cannot be guaranteed; all computers are in public areas and must be used as such.

 - Any copyright law infringement by the patron is solely his/her responsibility.

 Failure to abide by the provisions of this policy will result in the loss of library privileges including, but not limited to, use of the Library computers.
-Illegal acts involving the public computers will be subject to prosecution by local, state and federal authorities.
+Illegal acts involving the public computers or Internet connection will be subject to prosecution by local, state and federal authorities.

 Education, Supervision and Monitoring